altumguides/altumguides.github.io/index.md

 ## <a name="Request"></a> Request a time off

  1. Go to the [leave tracker website](http://leavemanager.altumview.com/jorani) and sign in.
-Use the credentials that are sent to you in an email.
+If this is the first time signing in, use the credentials that are sent to you in an email.
 It should be
  2. Click on New request. ![5](img/5.png)
  3. For Leave type, you can choose default.
 Then choose the Start and End dates.
 You can select Morning or Afternoon.
 ![6](img/6.png)